 - Customised training opportunities that enable stakeholders to steer and manage the transition phases

 In addition, Re-Industrialise offers funding opportunities for regional projects to foster their low-carbon transformation.
 Twice a year Climate-KIC opens a Call for Proposals for partners to bring forward their project ideas.

 Whether you are a local authority, regional development agency, industrial site or business, Re-Industrialise can support you to find tailored solutions to your industrial transition challenge.

-We invite you to join us for a webinar on 26 June 2018 to find out how to engage with Re-Industrialise: Rebooting regional economies and transitioning to a low-carbon economy.
+We invite you to join us for a webinar on 5 September 2018 to prepare your project proposals for Re-Industrialise: Rebooting regional economies and transitioning to a low-carbon economy.